This article was written by Stephen D. Boren

 Lou Skizas ran for Callison, and Brunet walked Aparicio to plate yet another run.
 Shaw struck out.
 Bubba Phillips batted for Torgeson and—you guess it—walked, scoring Smith with the tenth run.
 Fox then walked and Skizas tallied the eleventh run.
 Jim Landis grounded out, Brunet to first baseman Kent Hadley, to end the inning.

-White Sox clinch the AL pennant, Fire Chief Quinn turns on the sirens, and some people think the Russians have attacked
+September 22, 1959: The Sox clinch the AL pennant, Fire Chief Quinn turns on the sirens, and some people think the Russians have attacked

 Had the Sox lost, their lead would have fallen to just 2½ games with four contests left against the fourth-place Tigers, while Cleveland would finish with four games against the lowly Athletics.